deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 The moose was heaved right off its feet and dumped to the ground.
 Huge paws snapped ribs like twigs, and claws as long as Yan’s fingers tore ragged gouges in its hide.

 Jooyun was right.
-This ‘bear’ wasn’t nearly as big or as dangerous-looking as a Brown One.
-But it was *mean.* Fast, *strong,* ferocious… and it had completely snuck up on them.
+This ‘bear’ wasn’t nearly as big or as dangerous-looking as a Brown One---in fact, the moose was bigger---but it was *mean.* Fast, *strong,* ferocious… and it had completely snuck up on them.

 It held the moose’s head down with one massive paw, engulfed its throat in powerful jaws and *shook,* dragging the flailing bull around like a toy.
 There was a crack, and the moose was no more.

 Then it whipped around on its paws to face them, teeth bared and bloody, and it *roared.*

-The message was clear: ***“MINE.”***
+The message was clear: ***“MINE!”***

 “Holy testicle Tuesday…” Heff muttered.
 He had the rifle aimed squarely at the bear, but every line of him said he’d rather be somewhere else.